Home > Business > DTP, CAD, video and graphics > Creating accessible content for people with disabilities

 Specific editorial features

-Accessibility rules in the editorial field also apply to writing and presentation methods.
-There are three pieces of advice to bear in mind in particular:
+The rules on accessibility in the editorial field also apply to writing and presentation methods.
+Here are three tips to bear in mind.

-Avoid double meanings and ambiguous figures of speech, unless they are clearly explained in an alternative version.
-Colours and contrasts should be sufficient to facilitate reading, with the RGAA defining the threshold values to be respected.
+Avoid double meanings and ambiguous figures of speechunless they are clearly explained in an alternative version.
+Colours and contrasts must be sufficient to facilitate reading, with the RGAA defining the threshold values to be respected.
+Information should not be communicated by colour alone.
 Frames and tables should be used sparingly, making them easy to explore using the screen reader.

-• Provide an alternative for images (illustration, symbol, computer graphics, etc.)
+Provide an alternative for the visual content (illustration, symbol, computer graphics, etc.)

-It is essential to have a clear hierarchy for your texts, with several levels of headings.
+It is essential to prioritise your texts with several levels of headings.
 The order and relevance of headings are essential.
-Text should be left-aligned and not "justified" to make it easier to read.
-Finally, also use the CMS features or code tags to identify quotations, lists, line breaks, etc. so that the structure is preserved whatever the mode of consultation.
+Make sure the text is left-aligned and not "justified" to make it easier to read.
+Also use the CMS editor functions or code tags to identify quotations, lists, line breaks, etc., so that the structure is preserved whatever the consultation mode.

-The editorial charter is a generic document that will remind all contributors, including external service providers, of these rules.
-This is to ensure that accessibility is maintained over the long term, as publications continue.
+The editorial charter is a generic document that reminds all contributors, including external service providers, of these rules.
+This is to ensure that accessibility is maintained over the long term, as publications continue to appear.

 Specific multimedia features